"I really like the diversity the course has offered me." Kerry Francis, Fashion student

 You can find information about teaching and assessment on this course in the programme specification.

-You will learn your craft at lectures – including some by guest speakers - workshops, seminars, demonstrations and tutorials.
+You will learn your craft at lectures, workshops, seminars, demonstrations and tutorials.
+A programme of masterclasses and industry speaker sessions runs through all three years of study.
 You will work on projects, practical assignments, critical essays and presentations, all of which you will supplement with your own independent research.
-The course aims to improve your numeracy abilities as well as your written and verbal presentation skills; students will be asked to give feedback on each other’s work, and you will also assess yourself and evaluate your own work.
+In addition to specialist skills, the course aims to improve your written and verbal presentation skills.
+Students will be asked to give feedback on each other's work, and you will also assess yourself and evaluate your own work.

 The course includes a work placement of about six weeks during year 2 in the run-up to London Fashion Week, which will allow you to spend time in your chosen area of the fashion industry.
-We will help you to find your placement, and the course also includes CV workshops earlier in year 2.
+We will help you to find your placement, and the course also includes CV workshops and sessions giving advice on networking and self-promotion.

 Most of our staff are involved in professional work and research outside the university and our facilities are extensive.